Cladosporium sphaerospermum: Plant growth stimulant

 In 2020, the U.S. Department of Agriculture announced it had found evidence that a certain strain of the fungus has a positive effect on plant growth.
 In a study using tobacco and pepper plants, they found that "Cladosporium sphaerospermum strain TC09 [...] can dramatically accelerate plant growth if a germinating plant is near the fungus as it emits volatiles or gases."

 Protection against radiation

-An experiment has been made at the International Space Station in December 2018 and January 2019 to test whether radiotrophic fungi could be used as protection against radiation, especially in space.
+After finding that the fungus is thriving at high radiation levels within the Chornobyl nuclear plant after the Chornobyl disaster, an experiment was made at the International Space Station in December 2018 and January 2019 to test whether radiotrophic fungi could be used as protection against radiation, especially in space.
 The experiment used Cladosporium sphaerospermum.
 Results were prepublished for peer-review in July 2020.
 During the 30 day study the amount of radiation reduction beneath a 1.7 mm thick layer of fungus at full maturity was measured to be 2.17±0.35%.
-Estimates of a 21 cm thick layer of the fungus indicate it could attenuate the annual dose from the radiation on the surface of Mars.
+Estimates of a 232 cm thick layer of the fungus indicate it could attenuate the annual dose from the radiation on the surface of Mars.